Made to Last Forever:

 Ms. McKenny has visited all lands of her ancestors in England and the United States including the 1637 Fairbanks House Museum in Dedham, MA.
 She is now a board member of the Fairbanks Family of America, Inc.

-Speaking, television, and media promoting the Kansas City, St. Joseph Helicopter Life Flight Program in the past.
-She also participated promotion of the Undiversity of Missoui and a commercial for the the American Nurses Association.
+Speaking, television, and media promotion the Kansas City, St. Joseph Helicopter Life Flight Program.
+She also participated in promotions for the University of Missouri and a TV commercial for the American Nurses Association.

 More recently:

-Book Launch Cocktail at The Club at Grandezza Nov.
-2025
+Book Launch Cocktail at The Club at Grandezza, November 2025.

 Fairbanks Family in America, Inc.